0xNefu/txchyon-capital/src/content/posts/security-privacy/how-to-revoke-evm.md

 This limits the potential damage of an exploit, but you will have to re-approve the contract when you exceed that custom limit.

 ---
-This guide provides a comprehensive security defense for your EVM-based farming.
-Would you like to proceed with integrating this security article into your blog by placing it behind the security link placeholder in the "Solana Airdrop Snowball" article?